NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/system-requirements/index.rst

 Developers will be required to install test datasets for the GeoIPS integration tests (40GB) and a complete, static set of Cartopy shape files (20GB).
 This requires an additional 60GB of space.
-It is recommended that this data is placed on a local solid state dive for speed purposes.
+It is recommended that this data is placed on a local solid state drive for speed purposes.

 Operational System Requirements
 -------------------------------